zortax/zgui/docs/guide/layering.md

 # The layering rules

-zgui is forty-eight crates.
-That number is only defensible if the graph between them is a rule rather than an accident, and if the rule is checked by a machine rather than remembered by a person.
+zgui has forty-eight crates under `crates/`.
+Forty-seven are in the layered product graph.
+The unpublished `probe` crate is a compile canary for the pinned external engines and is not in a layer.
-This document is the rule.
+The graph must follow a machine-checked rule.
+This document gives that rule.

 ## The one rule

-**Dependencies point strictly downward through nine layers.** A crate's layer is declared at the top of its manifest, and a crate may depend on crates in a lower layer and on nothing else.
+**Dependencies do not point to a higher layer.** The graph has nine layers.
+Each layered crate declares its layer at the top of its manifest.
+A crate can depend on crates in the same layer or in a lower layer.
+Same-layer dependencies are used when one stage in a layer supplies data to another stage in that layer.

 | Layer | Name | What belongs there |
 |---|---|---|